 Because I absolutely love this program (and know that it could help you), I’m going to do something I’ve never done before: when you get this course, I’m going to give you free membership to the SR Boot Camp.

-Just buy the Running Form Course here and then email me your receipt by Friday, 10/18 at midnight Pacific and I’ll enroll you in the 28-day Boot Camp program at no charge.
+Just buy the Running Form Course here and then email me your receipt and I’ll enroll you in the 28-day Boot Camp program at no charge.

 My goal is to help you become the best runner possible.
 And when there’s a program that does a better job than what I have for you, I believe it’s my duty to share it with you.